RohitChandaniDE/FSJS-iNeuron-project-07-Product-home-page/README.md

 ## About section and skills gained from project
 - This project was coded using only HTML and CSS.

-- The skills gained from this project were CSS postioning in detail like how we can use relative & absolute position in combination so that items can be placed on top of each other.
+- The skills gained from this project were CSS postioning in detail like how we can use relative & absolute position in combination so that items can be placed on top of each other, Z-index and learned about media query.

 - Flex box and pseudo classes like :nth-child(),:last-child, :first-child, etc.